 Two new parks are coming to the Moss Park Neighbourhood as part of mixed-use development projects:

-Indigenous Placekeeping (an approach to design that focuses on Indigenous histories and futures while connecting ecological, historical and cultural relationships to a place) will be incorporated into the design of both parks.
+Indigenous placekeeping (an approach to design that focuses on Indigenous histories and futures while connecting ecological, historical and cultural relationships to a place) will be incorporated into the design of both parks.

 Based on the feedback collected in Community Engagement Phase 1, the design vision for this park is:

-An accessible, green and calm urban oasis with spots for community to sit, gather, and be social.
+An accessible, green and calm urban oasis with spots for community members to sit, gather, and be social.
 The design focus in this park will be to celebrate and/or commemorate the history, presence, diversity, and future of the Black communities in the neighbourhood.

 The project team met with representatives from the Mississaugas of the Credit First Nation to introduce the project and gather initial feedback.